How I’d actually use this on a new-build

 What's anchored on NAHB 2024, what's a SiteworkMath calibration, and how the GC overhead vs NAHB sale-price-profit clarification works.

 By James Wu.
-Planning-range methodology and per-cluster sourcing tiers in methodology.
+Planning-range methodology and per-calculator sourcing tiers in methodology.
 Per-sqft sanity-check anchor: NAHB 2024 Cost of Constructing a Home ($162.50/sqft average).
 Owner-builder slowdown anchored on US Census 2024 Survey of Construction (single-family build durations: contractor 12.1mo / owner-builder 15.2mo → 1.26x).
 NAHB 16.7% on sale price is referenced in methodology as a sanity check, NOT used as a constructive multiplier — GC overhead anchored on Chicago-metro residential industry typical 10–15% on hard costs.
 Engine logic in lib/sitework/projectcost/projectcost.ts; new-build catalog in line-items-newbuild.ts.
 Numbers are SiteworkMath planning ranges, not contractor bids — feasibility framing is part of the output for that reason.
 Not structural, financial, or legal advice.
 Full methodology.